|

 report.
 Our forecast model is based on several

-parameters: Dittberner's historical tracking of the OSS/BSS
+parameters: TRI's historical tracking of the OSS/BSS

-market; Dittberner’s forecast of Next Generation Network
+market; TRI’s forecast of Next Generation Network

 (NGN) services growth; discussions with carrier experts; and